2017-2018 SchoolHouse Connection Youth Scholarship Program

 Who Should Apply?

 - Applicants must be entering college for the first time during the 2018-19 school year.
-(Applicants may be high school seniors, students enrolled in a GED or other alternative education programs, or recent graduates/GED recipients)
+This means that the application is for high school seniors, and for those who are in GED programs or those who have taken a gap year.

 - Undocumented students who meet these criteria are eligible.